RUTLAND & SURROUNDING AREA

 There are also plenty of places selling local produce:

 If you would like to sample some of the local produce, a trip to Ye Olde Pork Pie Shoppe and Sausage Shop in Melton Mowbray is a must, where Dickinson & Morris has been baking pork pies since 1851. www.porkpie.co.uk

 Hambleton Bakery – the bakery has quickly grown a fantastic reputation in Rutland for baking quality, traditional bread and has now extended its range to include a range of cakes and deserts.
 There are shops in Oakham and Stamford, and the bakery and shop is located in Exton. www.hambletonbakery.co.uk

-Hambletons is located on Goal Street in Oakham, opposite Hambleton Bakery (although they are separate businesses!).
+Hambletons is located at Gates Garden Centre.
 Hambletons graze beef and lamb on the shores of Rutland Water.
 They also buy meat from some of the best local growers.
 They also sell a variety of other produce, such as cheese, cooked meats and pies, ready meals and a fantastic variety of quality store cupboard ingredients. www.hambletonfarms.co.uk